 Gold Line Station Art Installations – Self-Guided Tours

 You are encouraged to explore the art installations at the stations along the recently completed Foothill Gold Line extension.
 Take special note of the Batchelder inspired installation by Cha-Rie (mentioned above) featured at the Monrovia Station.
-Visit Art of the Journey at art-tour.foothillgoldline.org to learn more about the artwork.
+Visit https://foothillgoldline.org/cities_stations/monrovia/ to learn more about the artwork and find links to videos about Cha-Rie's art installation, River of Time.

 By Michelle L. Turner